TrevorDeTutor/TrevorNathan/README.md

 ### Hello World 👋
-I am an Associate Google Cloud Engineer and a Backend Software Developer
+I am a Google Cloud / DevOps Engineer and a JavaScript Developer

 - 🔭 I work alot with Google Cloud Platform and Scala-Play for backends
-- 🌱 Learning Scala Functional Programming and Professional Google Cloud Architect
+- 🌱 Future Artificial Intelligence and Robotics Engineer 🤖
 <br>

 ## Connect with me